jam01/SRS-Template/template.md

 ## 4. Verification
 💬 _Describes how each requirement will be verified to provide objective evidence of compliance._

-➥ Outline verification methods (test, analysis, inspection, demonstration) and indicate responsibilities and schedules for each requirement or group, preferably in a matrix paralleling Section 3.
+➥ Outline verification methods (test, canary metrics, analysis, inspection, demonstration) and indicate responsibilities and schedules for each requirement or group, preferably in a matrix paralleling Section 3.
 Define environments, tools, test data, acceptance criteria, and traceability to requirement IDs.

 Traceability (sample)